fallow64/fallow64/README.md

 👋 Hello!
 My name is Austin.
-I primarily work with Rust and TypeScript, but do React, Svelte, and Java from time to time.
+My preferred languages are TypeScript, Java, and more recently Rust.
+Nice to meet you!

-Discord: `start.sh`
+Discord: `fallow640`

 <!---
 fallow64/fallow64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.